lukebillings/react-gif/README.md

 - Type in the search bar a word
 - View a selection of Gifs in the right sidedbar
 - Click on the one you want to focus on
-- See your chosen gif in all it's glory in the centre!
+- See your chosen Gif magically appear in the centre of your screen!

 ## Lookking to run the repo locally?